PELVIC FLOOR PROBLEM

 Pelvic Floor – out of sight but not out of mind.

-Although the pelvic floor is hidden from view, your pelvic floor muscles can be consciously controlled and trained, much like your arm, leg or abdominal muscles.
+Even though you cannot see your pelvic floor and they are primarily controlled subconciuosly, your pelvic floor muscles can be consciously controlled and trained, much like your arm or leg muscles.

 Bladder leakage, no matter how light, is not normal and most cases can be cured or better managed.
 It is not uncommon to have signs of pelvic floor muscle weakness with 1 in 3 women experiencing pelvic floor dysfunction.